U.S. Democrats renew efforts to link banks, Trump and Russia

 Waters asked Federal Reserve Chair Janet Yellen at a hearing on Wednesday whether the U.S. central bank had uncovered anything about Trump in its Deutsche regulatory work.

-Yellen said they had not looked into it.
-(Reporting by Tom Sims; additional reporting by Pete Schroeder in Washington; editing by David Clarke)
+Reporting by Tom Sims; additional reporting by Pete Schroeder in Washington; editing by David Clarke and David Gregorio